 HIPAA, which stands for the American Health Insurance Portability and Accountability Act of 1996, is a set of rules to be followed by doctors, hospitals and other health care providers.
 HIPAA helps ensure that all medical records, medical billing, and patient accounts meet certain consistent standards with regard to documentation, handling and privacy.

-Is Your Facility HIPAA Compliant for 2016?
+Is Your Healthcare Facility HIPAA-Compliant for 2017?

 Any healthcare provider that electronically stores, processes or transmits medical records, medical claims, remittances, or certifications must comply with HIPAA regulations.
 HIPAA does not require a practice to purchase a computer-based system as it applies only to electronic medical transactions.